-Field Name Description Enable Relay Click to enable the relay function.
+Field Name Description Enable MLD LAN to LAN Multicast (Optional) This option enables LAN-to-LAN Multicast until the first WAN service is connected.
+Options are Disable and Enable .
+The default is Disable .
+Enable Relay Click to enable the relay function.
 Additional fields appear.
 Do the following: 1.
 Enter the DHCPv6 Server IP Address.
 2. Select a WAN interface.
 The default is Default.
 3. Enter a Hop limit.
 The default is zero (0).